jhuang43/NYC-Planning-Data-Challenge/README.md

 - Dropped duplicates records
 - Saved as `timeseries.csv` file into `data` folder
 ## Task 3 - 3_data_visualization.py
 This task was to create a timeseries multi-line plot and save as a `.png` file.
-When multi-line plot was initially created, values would not drop to 0 (indicating there were no complaints), so I made a Cartesian product of all the `created_date_hour` and `complaint_types` to fill in those records.
+When multi-line plot was initially created, values would not drop to 0 (indicating there were no complaints), so the Cartesian product of all the `created_date_hour` and `complaint_types` was made to fill in those records.
 - Created Cartesian product of all `created_date_hour` and all `complaint_types`
 - Merged the `timeseries.csv` and Cartesian product
 - Replaced NaN values with 0's